heroku/node-heroku-client/docs/sslEndpoint.md

 ### `rollback`

-*indicates that a rollback should be performed.*
+*indicates that a rollback should be performed*

 Example | Serialized? | Type
 --- | --- | ---